 At the core of Redbrick, are its writers.
-If you think you’d be able to write a killer review, live blog a developing event, or articulate your ideas into a debate on the latest hot topic, Redbrick has the section for you.
-With 11 sections, there’s something for everyone at Redbrick.
-If you’d like to know more, head down to any section meeting, the times can be found at www.redbrick.me/contact or email us on firstname.lastname@example.org.
+If you think you’d be able to write a killer review, live blog, a developing event, or articulate your ideas into a debate on the latest hot topic, Redbrick has the section for you.
+With twelve sections, there’s something for everyone at Redbrick.
+If you’d like to know more, head down to any section meeting, the times can be found at www.redbrick.me/contact or email us at email@example.com.

 Redbrick is embracing the digital age.
-In 2011 it won the Guardian Student Media Award for ‘Website of the Year’, and in September 2012 relaunched itself with a brand new website, boasting new features, including mobile and tablet friendly pages, and improved social media integration, to name a few.
+In 2011 it won the Guardian Student Media Award for ‘Website of the Year’, and has continuously improved its website since then, boasting new features, including mobile and tablet friendly pages, and improved social media integration, to name a few.
 But Redbrick isn’t stopping there.

-The role of Digital Developer is brand new in 2012, and developers will take control of adding new features to the website, optimising it, and fixing issues and bugs.
-Perhaps even more exciting, Redbrick will be hosting monthly developer 'hack afternoons' for the developer team, encouraging new ideas and projects that the team wouldn't usually be able to do within the standard Redbrick schedule.
+The role of Digital Developer is recent addition to Redbrick, and developers will take control of adding new features to the website, optimising it, and fixing issues and bugs.

 Interested?
-Email email@example.com with your name and an interesting fact about web development
+Email email@example.com with your name and level of experience.

 A picture is said to be worth a thousand words and pictures are at the heart of Redbrick, both online and in print.
 Whether it’s taking photographs of University sports matches, a fashion shoot or of a protest on campus, photographers always get to the centre of the action for all Redbrick’s sections.